 - Follow your dentist’s advice to use a fluoride mouth rinse, if needed.

-Premier Pediatric Dentistry provides complete hygiene care for your child so that he or she leaves with a clean health smile!
+Premier Dental provides complete hygiene care for your child so that he or she leaves with a clean health smile!
 Teeth should be cleaned by a professional at least once every six months to prevent gum disease.
 Deep cleaning teeth prevents plaque buildup, which can lead to gum disease, tooth loss and painful dental emergencies.

 Fluoride treatments are especially important during teeth cleanings for kids.
 At this stage, fluoride is essential to enhance the strength of forming baby and adult teeth.